lurchmath/nine-to-five/plan.md

 # What should I be able to do?

- * First install mocha or something for testing.
  * Can create a worker with required `script` parameter (limited to local files) and optional `options` parameter.